-The Community Ministry Certificate is program of guided independent study designed especially for individuals ready to embark on a 15-month mentored learning experience which may result in optional ordination or credentialing by a specific tradition-organization.
-This non-degree program falls under the Dept. Of Ministry, Advocacy & Leadership.
+The Community Ministry Certificate (CMC) is program of guided independent study designed especially for individuals ready to embark on a 15-month mentored learning experience which may result in optional ordination or credentialing by a specific tradition-organization.
 Students 18 and older need not have a college degree or previous experience, but should be committed to learning which is foundational to serving one's local or regional community spiritual needs.